rodsilvavieira2/screenshot/README.md

 ### Basic Workflow

 1. **Launch Flint**: Run `flint` from terminal or application menu
-2. **Click "Take Screenshot"**: A capture interface will appear with a button to initiate screenshot
+2. **Choose Capture Mode**:
+   - Click "📷 Take Full Screenshot" for entire screen capture
+   - Click "🔲 Select Rectangle Area" to select a specific region
+3. **For Rectangle Selection**: Click and drag to select area, press Escape to cancel
-3. **Select Capture Area**: On Wayland, the system portal will appear for region/window selection; on X11, full screen is captured
+4. **Screenshot Capture**: On Wayland, the system portal may appear; on X11, full screen is captured and cropped if needed
-4. **Annotate**: The editor opens automatically with your screenshot loaded - use the toolbar to select tools and draw
+5. **Annotate**: The editor opens automatically with your screenshot loaded - use the toolbar to select tools and draw
-5. **Export**: Save to file or copy to clipboard using the toolbar buttons
+6. **Export**: Save to file or copy to clipboard using the toolbar buttons

 ### Keyboard Shortcuts

+#### In Capture Interface:
+- `Enter` or `Space`: Take full screenshot
+- `Escape`: Quit application

+#### In Rectangle Selection:
+- `Escape`: Cancel selection and return to main interface

+#### In Editor:
 - `Escape`: Cancel current drawing stroke
 - `Ctrl+Z`: Undo last action (planned for future versions)